 - 3 books a day for 1 year = 1,095 books

 - 1 book a day for 3 years = 1,095 books

-Track Your Reading: Each time you read a book with your child, log it on your reading log.
-You can log online using your Beanstack account, or by marking circles on your paper reading log.
+Track Your Reading: Each time you read a book with your child, log it on your online reading log (or paper log which will be provided if you register in person at a library branch.)

 Show us Your Reading Logs: After 25 books, visit a library to pick up a small prize.
 When you reach the 100 books badge, bring in your reading log to get a tote bag to carry all the books you’re reading!
 At each 100 books badge, you can visit the library for a sticker.

 Read More Books!
 When you get all the way to 1,000, you’ll receive a new book to take home – and keep!

 My child likes to read the same book over and over again.
 How do I count that?

 You log each book you read to your child.
 If you read the same book 10 times, just log the book ten times.

 Can I count books that are read to my child in school, or by a nanny or day care provider?